spatialcarpentry/spatial-analysis/_posts/2003-01-01-case-study.md

 #### Objectives:

-- one
+- Prep data for a spatial analysis
-- two
+- Perform a spatial analysis utilizing both vector and raster data
-- three
+- Visualize results from the spatial analysis

 #### Exercise: Landslide Susceptibility Model